cablelabs/lpwanserver/docs/install/deployment.md

 Make sure to setup Authentication by following the docs.

-From within your production `prisma.yml` file, point to the latest version of the Datamodel.
+From within your production `prisma.yml` file, point to the datamodel.

 #### Deploy Prisma